khdevnet/checklist/system-design-interview.md

 * Is it world wide or local distribeted system?
 * Is it low/high load intensive application?
 * Is system has some SLAs (response time, availability)?

+# Data
+* What is the policies about data lost?
+What is the redundancy of the data should be?
 * What is the consistency for the data?

 # Budget restrictions